Jellonator/Nandlang/README.md

 ### What this is not
 This is not a serious language with any practical value whatsoever.
-I highly doubt that anyone actually wants to program an entire program using just bits.
+I highly doubt that anyone actually wants to design an entire program using just bits.

-I'm also not currently taking pull requests for this repository because I haven't yet submitted this as a final project for my computer science class yet, and all of the code needs to be my own.
-I may reconsider after May 12th, which is when this will be submitted.
+This implementation of the language uses an interpreter, and is not very performant, which limits its applications.

 ## Downloading
 You can download the latest release for this program from